VibhanshuBhardwaj/cs241/README.md

 # cs241
-The complete compiler in A10
+The complete compiler is in A10 with optimizations turned on